CesaltinoFelix/CesaltinoFelix/README.md

 # 👋 Hello, I'm Cesaltino Félix!

 🔍 **About Me**
-I am a student at "42 Luanda," where I am learning about **Cyber Security**, UI, and UX.
-I am passionate about technology and always looking for new ways to learn and grow in the field.
+I am a dedicated software developer currently honing my skills at **42 Luanda**.
+My current focus is on **Cyber Security**, **UI**, and **UX design**, where I strive to create secure, user-friendly applications.
+With a deep passion for technology, I am always eager to explore new challenges and expand my knowledge, continuously seeking opportunities to innovate and contribute to impactful projects.

 ---